 - Float in space, or appear to, at Anti-Gravity Mirror

 - Catch the momentary beauty of a water drop falling into a pool

 - Make multiple rainbow-colored images of yourself at Recollections

 - Create colorful mosaics of ice crystals at Watch Water Freeze

 Plan Your Visit

-Take a look at our events calendar before you visit, and our FAQ if you have more questions.
+- Take a look at our events calendar and enhanced safety protocols before you vist, and our FAQ page if you have more questions.